-- 11.11 Where taxpayers have entered into advance pricing arrangement ("APA") with IRAS, the APA agreements (be it unilateral, bilateral or multilateral) will have stipulated the arm's length prices. - 11.12 For reasons similar to those for year-end adjustments, taxpayers may find their actual results differing from the agreed arm's length prices provided in the APA agreements. - 11.13 In such circumstances, taxpayers should make compensating adjustments in accordance with the terms in the APA agreements to arrive at the agreed arm's length prices.
-Taxpayers should report such arm's length results for tax purposes even though they differ from the actual results. - 11.14 Please refer to sections 8 and 10 for the guidance on avoiding and resolving transfer pricing disputes and the APA process.
+- 13.11 Where taxpayers have entered into advance pricing arrangement ("APA") with IRAS, the APA agreements (be it unilateral, bilateral or multilateral) will have stipulated the arm's length prices. - 13.12 For reasons similar to those for year-end adjustments, taxpayers may find their actual results differing from the agreed arm's length prices provided in the APA agreements. - 13.13 In such circumstances, taxpayers should make compensating adjustments in accordance with the terms in the APA agreements to arrive at the agreed arm's length prices.
+Taxpayers should report such arm's length results for tax purposes even though they differ from the actual results. - 13.14 Please refer to sections 10 and 12 for the guidance on preventing and resolving transfer pricing disputes and the APA process.